alstonliu730/Collaging/README.md

 ## Design Changes and New Additions

-PLEASE REFER TO THE NEW CLASS DIAGRAM PROVIDED.
+PLEASE REFER TO THE NEW CLASS DIAGRAM PROVIDED IN THE RES FOLDER.

 ### Controller Package